docsforadobe/illustrator-scripting-guide/docs/jsobjref/Variables.rst

 **Description**

-The collection of Variable objects in the document.
+The collection of :ref:`jsobjref/Variable` objects in the document.

 For an example of how to create variables, see :ref:`jsobjref/Dataset.usingVariablesAndDatasets`.